gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 1. From VS Code: File -> Open Folder, navigate to **github/lab2-docker-debug**.
 2. Expand the App folder and open the app.py file.

-## Creating an Azure IoT Central application
+## Creating an Azure IoT Central Application

-We are going to create an Azure IoT Central application, then create a device, and finally create an Azure IoT Hub device connection string required for the application that will run in the Docker Container.
+We are going to create an Azure IoT Central application, then a device, and finally a device **connection string** needed for the application that will run in the Docker container.

 ![](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab2-docker-debug/media/azure_iot_central.png)